MasteryEducation/SecuritiesExamsMastery.ca/content/csc/27/2/index.md

 - [ ] IIROC and CIPF
 - [ ] IMF and World Bank

-> **Explanation:** The Canadian Securities Administrators (CSA) and the Canadian Investment Regulatory Organization (CIRO) establish, guide, and enforce rules that govern capital markets participants in Canada.
+> **Explanation:**( The Canadian Securities Administrators (CSA) and the Canadian Investment Regulatory Organization (CIRO) establish, guide, and enforce rules that govern capital markets participants in Canada.)

----

 ### True or False: A buy-side trader’s primary client relationship management duty is to supervise commercial banking business.
 - [x] True